Back to Home

 • Scholarship Resume Packet supported by the executive one-pager

 Several document styles are already applied in the repo.
-Start with the best fit below, then duplicate and tune it by country, school, or committee.
+I start with the best fit below, then use Application Dossiers when I need the university-specific export version.

-Best first page for counselors, parents, and fast committee review.
-It compresses the student into a clean one-page summary.
+Best first page when counselors, parents, or a fast-moving committee need a clean one-page summary of me.

 One pageQuick scanBaseline packet

-Best for selective admissions where the packet needs a stronger narrative arc, a clearer academic thesis, and more serious presentation.
+Best for selective admissions where my packet needs a stronger narrative arc, a clearer academic thesis, and more serious presentation.

 FormalSelective schoolsNarrative packet

-Best when the packet should lean into Michael's AI, technical depth, or education-impact framing with a more academic voice.
+Best when my packet should lean into AI, technical depth, or education-impact framing with a more academic voice.

 Research-facingAcademic angleStatement-led

-Best for scholarship committees and sponsors that need strong academics, context, and practical signals without a heavy full-dossier format.
+Best for scholarship committees and sponsors that need my academics, context, and practical signals without a heavy full-dossier format.

 Funding reviewBalanced profileCompact packet